 - ice cube trays (you would need quite a few for this recipe)

-Note: I use the canning jars (only) for the refrigerator; i.e., not in the freezer (for fear of breakage).
-I use freezer bags for the freezer (to save space) or freezer-safe plastic containers.
-The ice cube trays are another great way to freeze turkey stock.
+Note: I use the canning jars for the refrigerator and freezer safe containers or zip top bags to save space.
+Ice cube trays are another way to freeze turkey stock.

 Grab these easy holiday recipes

 - Apple Sausage Stuffing

 - Garlicky Roasted Mushrooms

 You'll also love these easy Instant Pot soup recipes!

 - ½ pound Turkey Carcass, or Turkey Breast Carcass